is to build a veterans community using art as therapy

 The Warrior's Canvas & Veterans Art Center™ is a 501c3 Non-Profit dedicated to providing Therapeutic Art to veterans and their families.
 Additionally, we exist to assist veterans with PTSD and other war related trauma by providing a dynamic healing environment centered around recovery.
-Finally, Our goal is to provide a sense of Camaraderie and Community through events such as The Northeast Tennessee Veterans Ruck & Roll, community projects, and life skills development groups.
+Finally, Our goal is to provide a sense of Camaraderie and Community through community projects, and life skills development groups.

 I am originally from Johnson City, TN but moved to Michigan during my high school years and then joined the United States Navy to see the world.
 I was assigned to the U.S.S.
 Kitty Hawk as a barber.
 During my time with the U.S.S.
 Kitty I was able to visit such exotic locales as Hawaii, the Philippines, and Hong Kong.
 At the end of this stint, I was offered the opportunity to stay in for an additional six months to see Australia.
 Seizing this opportunity, I soon found my way to the Middle East due to the 1979 hostage crisis.
 The U.S.S.
 Kitty Hawk was the first aircraft carrier underway deployed to Iran.

 Once I completed my tour of duty with the Navy I returned to Tennessee and completed two years active reserves in Kingsport.
 I was accepted and completed cosmetology school.
 This allowed me to obtain my cosmetology licensee and cut hair in the state of Tennessee.